Seteco/Somorrostro/Monitoring-Go-Applications.md

     collect_memstats: true

 Whether to enable collecting stats about Go runtime's memory.
-You can find more information about the exposed values at [runtime package docs](https://golang.org/pkg/runtime/#MemStats).
+You can find more information about the exposed values at the [runtime package docs](https://golang.org/pkg/runtime/#MemStats).

     extra_charts: {}